 - Remove the tin from the fridge and using a small palette knife, spread the pepermint filling over the base.
 Place in the fridge to set for around 30 minutes,

-- Melt the chocolate and oil in a heatproof bowl set over a pan of barely simmering water.
+- For the topping, melt the chocolate and oil in a heatproof bowl set over a pan of barely simmering water.
 Pour the melted chocolate on top of the peppermint filling, tilting the pan to get an even covering.
 Allow to sit at room temperature for about 30 minutes before chilling for around one hour.
 Remove from the fridge and leave it for about 15-20 minutes for slicing into bars.
 This is to prevent the chocolate from cracking when you cut it.

 Notes